cometbft/cometbft/docs/app-dev/indexing-transactions.md

 to be stored in relational models.
 Since the events are stored in a RDBMS, operators can leverage SQL to perform a series of rich and complex queries that are not supported by the `kv` indexer type.
-Since operators can leverage SQL directly, searching is not enabled for the `psql` indexer type via Tendermint's RPC -- any such query will fail.
+Since operators can leverage SQL directly, searching is not enabled for the `psql` indexer type via CometBFT's RPC -- any such query will fail.

-Note, the SQL schema is stored in `state/indexer/sink/psql/schema.sql` and operators must explicitly create the relations prior to starting Tendermint and enabling the `psql` indexer type.
+Note, the SQL schema is stored in `state/indexer/sink/psql/schema.sql` and operators must explicitly create the relations prior to starting CometBFT and enabling the `psql` indexer type.

 Example: